DM-collab/tidydataAnalysis/README Peer Assignment.txt

 The final data shows:
 =======================================

+Code Book:
--Mean summary for each Mean, meanFrequency and standard deviation with detail of Accelerometer,AccelerometerJerk, AccelerometerMagnitude, AcelerometerJerkMagnitude, Gyroscope, GyroscopeJerk,GyroscopeMagnitude, GyroscopeJerkMagnitude.
+-Summary for each Mean, meanFrequency and standard deviation.

+-Detail of Accelerometer,AccelerometerJerk, AccelerometerMagnitude, AcelerometerJerkMagnitude,

+-Detail of Gyroscope, GyroscopeJerk,GyroscopeMagnitude, GyroscopeJerkMagnitude.

+Jerk: Linear acceleration.

+Each of the acceleration is represented in Axis, XYZ

 -Activity includes 6 types: [Laying Stiting Standing Walking walking downstairs and Walking upstairs]